Home

 My Master’s Degree is in Social Work (MSW) from Smith College School for

-Monica Blauner, LCSW, CSAT
+Monica Blauner, LCSW

 Social Work, and I earned a Certificate in Psychoanalysis from The New York Freudian Society Psychoanalytic Training Institute.
 This training has provided the foundation for my work as a psychotherapist, teaching me how our minds work, how we manage our feelings, the centrality of relationships to our well-being and sense of self, and how to use the therapeutic relationship to help others heal.